-The standard sparsity model considered in CS assumes that \boldsymbol{x} has at most k nonzero elements, however it does not impose any further structure.
-In particular, the nonzero components can appear anywhere in the vector.
-There are many practical scenarios in which the nonzero values are aligned to blocks, meaning they appear in regions, and are not arbitrarily spread throughout the vector.
+The standard sparsity model considered in CS assumes that $\mathbf{x}$ has at most k non-zero elements, however it does not impose any further structure.
+In particular, the non-zero components can appear anywhere in the vector.
+There are many practical scenarios in which the non-zero values are aligned to blocks, meaning they appear in regions, and are not arbitrarily spread throughout the vector.
 One example in the structured union of subspaces model we treat in this paper.
-Other examples are considered in [27].
+Other examples are considered in [25].

-Prior work on recovery of block-sparse vectors [26] assumed consecutive blocks of the same size.
-It was shown that in this case, when n, N go to infinity, the algorithm (26) will recover the true block-sparse vector with overwhelming probability.
-Their analysis is based on characterization of the null space of \mathbf{D} .
-In contrast, our approach relies on RIP which allows the derivation of uniqueness and equivalence conditions for finite dimensions and not only in the asymptotic regime.
-In addition, Theorem 2 considers the case of mismodeling and noisy observations while in [26] only the ideal noise-free setting is treated.
+Prior work on recovery of block-sparse vectors [24] assumed consecutive blocks of the same size.
+It was sown that in this case, when n, N go to infinity, the algorithm (26) will recover the true block-sparse vector with overwhelming probability.
+Their analysis is based on characterization of the null space of D. In contrast, our approach relies on RIP which allows the derivation of uniqueness and equivalence conditions for finite dimensions and not only in the asymptotic regime.
+In addition, Theorem 2 considers the case of mismodelling and noisy observations while in [24] only the ideal noise-free setting is treated.

-To demonstrate the advantage of our algorithm over standard basis pursuit (28), consider the matrix \boldsymbol{D} of (22).
-In Section V, the standard and block RIP constants of \boldsymbol{D} were calculated and it was shown that block RIP constants are smaller.
-This suggests that there are input vectors \boldsymbol{x} for which the mixed l_2/l_1 method of (26) will be able to recover them exactly from measurements $\boldsymbol{y} = \boldsymbol{D}\boldsymbol{c}$ while standard l_1 minimization will fail.
-To illustrate this behavior, let $\boldsymbol{x} = [0,0,1,-1,-1,0.1]^T$ be a 4-sparse vector, in which the nonzero elements are known to appear in blocks of length 2.
-The prior knowledge that \boldsymbol{x} is 4-sparse is not sufficient to determine \boldsymbol{x} from \boldsymbol{y} .
-In contrast, there is a unique block-sparse vector consistent with \boldsymbol{y} .
-Furthermore, our algorithm which is a relaxed version of (23), finds the correct \boldsymbol{x} while standard l_1 minimization fails in this case; its output is $\hat{\boldsymbol{x}} = [-0.0289, 0, 0.9134, -1.0289, -1.0289, 0]$.
+To demonstrate the advantage of our algorithm over standard basis pursuit (28), consider the matrix D of (22).
+In Section V, the standard and block RIP constants of D were calculated and it was shown that block RIP constants are smaller.
+This suggests that there are input vectors x for which the mixed $\ell_2/\ell_1$ method of (26) will be able to recover them exactly from measurements $\mathbf{y} = \mathbf{D}\mathbf{c}$ while standard $\ell_1$ minimization will fail.
+To illustrate this behavior, let $\mathbf{x} = [0, 0, 1, -1, -1, 0.1]^T$ be a 4-sparse vector, in which the non-zero elements are known to appear in blocks of length 2.
+The prior knowledge that x is 4-sparse is not sufficient to determine x from y.
+In contrast, there is a unique block-sparse vector consistent with y.
+Furthermore, our algorithm which is a relaxed version of (23), finds the correct x while standard $\ell_1$ minimization fails in this case; its output is $\hat{\mathbf{x}} = [-0.0289, 0, 0.9134, -1.0289, -1.0289, 0]$ .